gianlazz/Lazztech.Cloud/GianDevNotes.md

 Okay so it looks like the reason I couldn't generate EF CRUD scaffolding for a dto was because it didn't have a property named Id.
 After changing the property on the Mentor from GuidId to Id it then works.

+## Thursday, December 6, 2018
+#### Sprint 16, Get HackathonHandler Event Location Entry CRUD working

+I've gotten the CRUD pages working for the event managment but I really want it to be on a per event basis also for now I have to setup selection of the venue location on a Team by Team basis as that doesn't seem to be working also I really don't want to leave it as an enum as that's not really a solution.

+It seems that the aspnet crud pages are made for normalized data as I'm not able to get it to scaffold an Event object with nested data properties.

+It seems like I should just use sql and learn how to use the code first generation to get this working.

+I've gone ahead and subscriped to a paid for series about entity framework and code first database development.